Revel in Traditional Culture and Nature! Three-Day Itineraries in Himeji

 Photo by Pixta

 Yokohama Chinatown developed after the port of Yokohama opened to foreign trade in 1859.
-It became the residence area of the many Chinese traders who settled down in the city.
+It became the area of residence to the many Chinese traders who settled down in the city.
 There are more than 600 Chinese stores and restaurants in the Chinatown today, buzzing with activity from morning until late in the night.

 1. Marvel at the Gorgeous Gates